 Driven by advances in analytics technologies, deep learning processes became a more widely discussed topic last year.
 Since then, what constitutes deep learning vs. machine learning has been up for debate.
 They involve a lot of the same tools and predictive modeling techniques, after all.

 But despite some similarities, the two are unique disciplines, Essa said in a presentation at the Business Analytics Innovation Summit in Chicago this week.
 For example, he pointed out that conventional machine learning algorithms often plateau on analytics performance after processing a certain amount of data.
 The reason, he said, is that when an algorithm is directed to look for correlations among specific variables, those correlations become apparent fairly quickly.
 There's only so much it can learn.

-The performance of deep learning algorithms, on the other hand, tends to improve exponentially when they're given more training data to analyze, according to Essa.
+The performance of deep learning algorithms, on the other hand, tends to improve exponentially when they're given more data to "train" on and then analyze, according to Essa.
 This is partially because they're less directed than machine learning algorithms.
 They take a neural-network approach to look for patterns and correlations that can be more subtle than what machine learning turns up, and that become clearer only with the use of more data.

 There are also differences in analytics output.
 Essa said machine learning algorithms always produce a numerical output, such as a classification or score.
 Deep learning outputs can be anything, including natural-language text to caption an image or audio appended to a silent film.

 Machine learning and deep learning may look a lot like one another on the surface, Essa said, but in reality it's the difference between "a propeller [plane] and a jet aircraft."